 But the prominence and practices of negotiation vary widely from culture to culture.
-In the Arabic souk, or in the north of the Indian subcontinent, it is more than a way of life, it is ritual to be savoured.
-Everyone is familiar with its ploys and gambits, and is comfortable with the give and take, the spirited competition, and the feigned offence.
-Not negotiating is what gives real offence.
+In the Arabic souk, or in the north of the Indian subcontinent, it is more than a way of life, it is a ritual to be savored.
+Everyone is familiar with its ploys and gambits, and is comfortable with the give and take, the spirited competition, and the feigned offense.
+Not negotiating is what gives real offense.

 In other cultures, the idea of negotiating to settle the price of that next consumer purchase is alien to us.
 And we don’t think of haggling over whether to eat at the Italian, Indian, North African, or Chinese restaurant as a negotiation: it feels more like an argument.
 So, not every Project Manager feels comfortable with the idea of negotiating.

 The good news is that negotiation is a learnable process.
 Once you assimilate the four basic steps, you can practice each, carrying them out diligently, and you will get a result every time.
 Note, that it won’t always be the result you hoped for at the outset: that’s not the goal of negotiating.
 There are, after all, two (or more) parties to please.

 Negotiation is a process of searching for an agreement that satisfies all parties.

 It’s kind of like Conflict, with rules and a respectful attitude.